Entrance Procedure for 2018 Entry

 The code requires any selective school to share information on the suitability of applicants for a grammar school before parents make their application on the Local Authority preference form.

-Results: The results will be posted 2nd class on the 17th October 2016.
-This letter will not be an offer of a place but will indicate whether or not your son is of grammar school ability to enable you to make an informed decision on your Preference Form, which you will be required to submit to your Local Authority before the end of October 2016.
-Formal offers will be received in March 2017 from your Local Authority not from the school.
+Results: In October 2017 parents will receive a letter advising them of the outcome of the Entrance Test.
+This letter will not be an offer of a place but will indicate whether or not your son is of grammar school ability to enable you to make an informed decision on your Preference Form, which you will be required to submit to your Local Authority (normally by the end of October 2017 for people in the Telford and Wrekin area).
+Formal offers will be received in March 2018 from your Local Authority not from the school.

 Boys who have sat the test at Adams’ Grammar School but have also ticked the box to indicate an interest in a place at Queen Mary’s Grammar School will not be issued with a separate results letter by Queen Mary’s Grammar School, but the result will count for both schools.
 You must then include both schools on your preference form / common application form when you apply to the Local Authority.